Indicio-tech/aries-mobileagent-react-native-old/README.md

-# aries-mobileagent-react-native
+# Aries Mobile Agent React Native (AMA-RN)
-Aries Mobile Agent React Native (AMA-RN) - An Aries Mobile Agent written to create an interface for managing SSI credentials, mediation, governance frameworks, and other Aries protocols and features.
-Currently built for Android with iOS support on the roadmap.
+An Aries Mobile Agent written to create an interface for managing SSI credentials, mediation, governance frameworks, and other Aries protocols and features.
+Currently built for Android with iOS support planned.

 ## App Requirements